pre-commit: How to create hooks for unsupported tools

 When adding a hook, you can commit the hook and initial fixes in one.
 This way, pre-commit will always pass, no matter which commit you are on.

-hook: jpegoptim, a JPEG optimizer
+system hook: jpegoptim, a JPEG optimizer

 jpegoptim is a JPEG optimization tool.
 When passed a JPEG, it optimizes it to shrink file size without affecting quality, an easy way of saving disk space and bandwidth.

 Since jpegoptim is written in C, there is no platform-independent package manager to install it with.
-So, you need to use the system
+So, you need to use the system language to run it in pre-commit, and rely on setting it up manually.

-Here’s an example hook for running jpegoptim
+Here’s an example hook for running jpegoptim:

 repos: